ddhartma/Machine-Learning/README.md

 2. The predictions (and therefore the errors) made by the individual trees need to have **low correlations** with each other.

 ## Instance-based algorithms <a id="instance_based"></a>
+- Decision trees, regression, neural networks, SVMs, Bayes nets: all of these can be described as **eager learners**.
+We fit a function that best fits our training data.
+- Here, we look at an example of a **​lazy learner** in the ​k​­nearest neighbor salgorithm.
+In contrast to eager learners, lazy learners do not compute a function to fit the training data before new data is received.
+Instead, new instances are compared to the training data itself to make a classification or regression judgment.
+Essentially, the data itself is the function to which new instances are fit.

+![image20]

+Instead of creating a function (function approximation) we create a lookup table for data points (like a database).
+However, how can we implement **generalization** and insert interpolation between database data points?

+--> **Nearest Neighbour**

 A good example of an instance-based algorithm is **K-Nearest Neighbor** or **KNN**.
 KNN algorithm is a simple algorithm that can be used to solve both classification and regression problems.
 The KNN algorithm assumes that similar things exist in proximity.

 ![image5]